Which of the following best describes the difference between gros... | Study Prep in Pearson+

 1

-Step 2: Define gross income.
-Gross income refers to the total revenue generated by a business before any expenses, taxes, or deductions are subtracted.
-It represents the raw earnings from operations.
+Step 1: Understand the concept of gross income.
+Gross income is calculated as total revenue minus the cost of goods sold (COGS).
+It represents the profit a company makes from its core business operations before deducting other expenses.

-Step 3: Define net income.
-Net income is the profit remaining after all expenses, including operating costs, taxes, interest, and other deductions, have been subtracted from the total revenue.
-It reflects the actual profitability of the business.
+Step 2: Understand the concept of net income.
+Net income is derived from gross income by subtracting all other expenses, including operating expenses, interest, and taxes.
+It represents the company's final profit or loss for a given period.

-Step 4: Compare gross income and net income.
-Gross income is a preliminary figure that shows the total revenue, while net income is a refined figure that accounts for all costs and deductions, providing a clearer picture of the business's financial health.
+Step 3: Compare gross income and net income.
+Gross income focuses on the profitability of core business operations, while net income provides a comprehensive view of the company's overall financial performance after accounting for all expenses.

-Step 5: Relate the definitions to the fundamental accounting equation.
-Net income contributes to the equity portion of the equation, as it represents retained earnings or profits that can be reinvested in the business or distributed to shareholders.
+Step 4: Analyze the options provided in the problem.
+Eliminate incorrect statements by comparing them to the definitions of gross income and net income.
+For example, gross income is not calculated after deducting taxes, and net income is not calculated before taxes.

+Step 5: Identify the correct answer.
+The correct description is: 'Gross income is total revenue minus cost of goods sold, while net income is gross income minus all other expenses, including operating expenses, interest, and taxes.'

 Watch next